palewire/first-visual-story/readthedocs/index.rst

     }

 Then we want to loop over each item in our ``data`` by using a ``for`` loop.

+WE COULD ALSO USE D3.MAP HERE BUT I THINK THIS IS MORE FUNDAMENTAL JS.

 .. code-block:: javascript